+The maximum color component value.

+Pixel

-- The maximum color component value, MaxVal. - Pixel is bound to three decimal values between 0 and the specified maximum value.
+is bound to three decimal values between 0 and the specified maximum value.
 The three values for each pixel represent red, green, and blue, respectively.
-If it is desired to specify the pixel value relative to some other color space, e.g. HSV (cf. section 4.2), the easiest way is to instantiate a SolidColor (section 4.2), specify the HSV values to this, and then get the RGB values from the SolidColor, and use these in the Pixel.
+If it is desired to specify the pixel value relative to some other color space, e.g. HSV (cf. SolidColor), the easiest way is to instantiate a SolidColor (SolidColor), specify the HSV values to this, and then get the RGB values from the SolidColor, and use these in the Pixel.

-4.2 SolidColor
+5.2 SolidColor

 A solid color is specified relative to some color space.
 In Bifrost, three color spaces are supported, namely RGB, CMY and HSV.
-These are the color spaces that seems to have the most widespread use in computer graphics (cf., e.g. [Andersen 91], [Foley 90]).
+These are the color spaces that seems to have the most widespread use in computer graphics (cf., e.g. [Bifrost 92], [Foley 90]).
 The HSV color space is probably the most intuitive of these, since defining a color in it resembles the way an artist do it.
 In order to ease the job of the programmer, colors can also be specified using a simple naming model.
 Of course, it will be possible to extend the color support in Bifrost for other color spaces too, if needed.